 Invasive breast cancers are tested to see if they are ER+ using tissue from a biopsy or after surgery.
 If your cancer is ER+, your specialist will discuss with you which hormone therapy they think is most appropriate.

-If your breast cancer is not stimulated by oestrogen it is known as oestrogen receptor negative (ER-), and hormone therapy won't be of benefit.
+If your breast cancer is not helped to grow by oestrogen it is known as oestrogen receptor negative (ER-), and hormone therapy won't be of benefit.

-Tests will also be done to see if your cancer is progesterone receptor positive (PR+).
+Tests will also be done to see if your breast cancer is progesterone receptor positive (PR+).
 Progesterone is another hormone.
 The benefits of hormone therapy are less clear for people whose breast cancer is only progesterone receptor positive (PR+ and ER-).
 Very few breast cancers fall into this category.
-However, if this is the case for you your specialist will discuss with you whether hormone therapy is appropriate.
+However, if this is the case your specialist will discuss with you whether hormone therapy is appropriate.

-See our Primary breast cancer information pack or our individual hormone drug booklets for more information.
+See our Treating primary breast cancer booklet or our individual hormone drug booklets for more information.